avvstancamarcello/ethers_v6_polygon_issue_testcase/README.md

 Please ensure this is replaced with the full, relevant stack trace for the `NotImplementedError` if you are including a section detailing that specific error scenario from the Hardhat-wrapped ethers interaction.
 This helps show that the problem isn't just a single error message but a persistent issue manifesting in different ways depending on the level of abstraction used with ethers.js.
 This helps show that the problem isn't just a single error message but a persistent issue manifesting in different ways depending on the level of abstraction used with ethers.js.

+***************************
+Hello team, I'm posting an update on this issue as we've successfully identified and resolved the root cause!
+Closing Issue: Resolved Contract Recognition Problem on Polygon (EIP-55 Checksum)

+Hi everyone,

+I'm pleased to announce that the issue encountered in our test script, which was preventing the correct recognition and interaction with our smart contract on the Polygon network, has been resolved!

+The error manifested with messages like "could not decode result data (value="0x", info={ "method": "resolver", ...})" and was due to a subtle, yet crucial, difference in how addresses are handled when they are not properly checksummed (EIP-55).

+The Root Cause: EIP-55 Checksumming vs. Case Sensitivity

+Initially, we suspected the error might be related to the address length (e.g., whether it had 40 or 42 characters including the "0x" prefix).
+While an incorrect length would certainly cause an error, the specific "could not decode result data" error with the resolver(bytes32) method pointed to a different underlying issue.

+The problem was that the address used in our script was in all lowercase characters (e.g., 0x6a6d5c29ad8f23209186775873e123b31c26e9).
+Although Ethereum addresses are case-insensitive at the blockchain protocol level, and completely lowercase addresses are technically valid, the EIP-55 checksum standard introduces a mix of uppercase and lowercase letters.
+This mixed-case formatting is not arbitrary; it serves as a checksum mechanism to help detect typos in addresses.

+Libraries like Ethers.js, when provided with a string that has the correct length and "0x" prefix but does not conform to the EIP-55 checksum format, will often interpret it as a potential ENS (Ethereum Name Service) name that needs to be resolved.
+This led Ethers.js to attempt calling a resolver() function, which then failed, causing the "could not decode result data" error because the address was neither a valid ENS name nor a properly checksummed address for direct contract interaction.

+The Solution:

+The solution was to ensure the contractAddress variable in our script used the exact EIP-55 checksummed address provided by PolygonScan.
+This address explicitly includes the correct mix of uppercase and lowercase letters.

+The correct and working address is: const contractAddress = "0x6a6d5Dc29ad8ff23209186775873e123b31c26E9";
+Okay, here is the GitHub post draft in English, incorporating your specific clarifications about the address format and the EIP-55 checksum standard.

+Closing Issue: Resolved Contract Recognition Problem on Polygon (EIP-55 Checksum)

+Hi everyone,

+I'm pleased to announce that the issue encountered in our test script, which was preventing the correct recognition and interaction with our smart contract on the Polygon network, has been resolved!

+The error manifested with messages like "could not decode result data (value="0x", info={ "method": "resolver", ...})" and was due to a subtle, yet crucial, difference in how addresses are handled when they are not properly checksummed (EIP-55).

+The Root Cause: EIP-55 Checksumming vs. Case Sensitivity

+Initially, we suspected the error might be related to the address length (e.g., whether it had 40 or 42 characters including the "0x" prefix).
+While an incorrect length would certainly cause an error, the specific "could not decode result data" error with the resolver(bytes32) method pointed to a different underlying issue.

+The problem was that the address used in our script was in all lowercase characters (e.g., 0x6a6d5c29ad8f23209186775873e123b31c26e9).
+Although Ethereum addresses are case-insensitive at the blockchain protocol level, and completely lowercase addresses are technically valid, the EIP-55 checksum standard introduces a mix of uppercase and lowercase letters.
+This mixed-case formatting is not arbitrary; it serves as a checksum mechanism to help detect typos in addresses.

+Libraries like Ethers.js, when provided with a string that has the correct length and "0x" prefix but does not conform to the EIP-55 checksum format, will often interpret it as a potential ENS (Ethereum Name Service) name that needs to be resolved.
+This led Ethers.js to attempt calling a resolver() function, which then failed, causing the "could not decode result data" error because the address was neither a valid ENS name nor a properly checksummed address for direct contract interaction.

+The Solution:

+The solution was to ensure the contractAddress variable in our script used the exact EIP-55 checksummed address provided by PolygonScan.
+This address explicitly includes the correct mix of uppercase and lowercase letters.

+The correct and working address is:

+< const contractAddress = "0x6a6d5Dc29ad8ff23209186775873e123b31c26E9"; >
+It is crucial that this address is copied and used exactly as it appears on PolygonScan, with the precise capitalization, to enable Ethers.js to immediately recognize it as a valid contract address and bypass the ENS resolution attempt.

+Corrective Action in the Script:

+For anyone facing similar issues, please ensure the line defining your contract address in testEthersDirect.js (or similar script) is as follows:
+// BEFORE: const contractAddress = "0x6a6d5c29ad8f23209186775873e123b31c26e9"; // INCORRECT (all lowercase)
+// AFTER:
+const contractAddress = "0x6a6d5Dc29ad8ff23209186775873e123b31c26E9"; // CORRECT (with EIP-55 checksum)
+After correcting this line and saving the file, the test should now produce a successful output similar to this:
+<< Using RPC URL (direct from .env): https://<your-quiknode-url>
+Attempting to call provider.getBlockNumber()...
+Current block number: 71832116
+Attempting to read contract name with direct provider.call...
+Calldata: 0x06fdde03 Raw result from provider.call: 0x0000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000000d4c4849204c6563636665204e465400000000000000000000000000000000000000
+Contract Name (from direct provider.call): LHI Lecce NFT Test with DIRECT provider.call completed successfully.>> A huge thanks to everyone for their patience and assistance in debugging this!